moveson/edify/README.md

 stored in the `config/master.key` file on your local machine.
 The `config/master.key` file is not checked into the repository.
 Contact a member of the development team if you need access to the Rails master key.

+Contact Mark Oveson or Evan Child for further information.

 **Continuous Integration**

 Edify uses Github Actions for CI/CD.
 When you push a branch, pipeline will run and should pass before merging to master.